JorgeV92/Trademore/README.md

 # Trademore

-Welcome to Trademore, a project dedicated to the study and implementation of various trading methods and mathematical finance models using OCaml.
-This project aims to explore the intersection of finance and functional programming, starting with the implementation of the Simple Moving Average and the Black-Scholes model.
+Welcome to Trademore, a project dedicated to the study and implementation of various trading methods and mathematical finance models using OCaml, C++, and Python.
+This project aims to explore the intersection of finance and functional programming, Speed with C++, and Machine learning with python , starting with the implementation of the Simple Moving Average and the Black-Scholes model.

 ## Introduction